-F-1 students can take ALL classes online for fall 2020.
+F-1 students can take ALL classes online for fall 2020 and spring 2021.
 There is NO on-campus requirement.

 Here are some tips to help you enroll and maintain valid F-1 status and I-20:

-For concurrent enrollment, you must complete 7 units minimum at OCC
+- for concurrent enrollment, complete at least 7 units at OCC

-If you drop below 12 units or choose not to enroll for fall 2020, your I-20 MAY BE CANCELLED.
-Please consult an F-1 advisor.
+- If you drop below 12 units or choose not to enroll/drop all classes, your I-20 MAY BE CANCELLED.
+Please consult an F-1 adviser.

 YES.
 If you want to maintain status, you must COMPLETE 12 units minimum.
-Please complete the Continuing Students Mandatory Survey to let us know your plan for fall so we can best advise you about your specific situation:
+Please complete the Mandatory Spring 2021 Continuing Student Check-in to let us know your plan so we can best advise you.

 If you prefer to enroll in FEWER than 12 units or take a fall semester off, your I-20 will be temporarily cancelled.
-Refer to question #7 for more information about leave of absence and returning to the U.S. for spring 2021.
+Refer to question #8 for more information about leave of absence and returning to the U.S. for a future term.

-You MUST COMPLETE 12 units minimum during fall 2020 to maintain your I-20.
+You MUST COMPLETE 12 units minimum during fall and spring semster to maintain your I-20.
 Refer to #5 for more guidelines to maintain status.

 If you are struggling or wish to drop any classes, review the Reduced Course Load information under our "Maintaining Status" Guides, and then you MUST MEET AN F-1 ADVISER.
 DO NOT DROP unless you speak with and F-1 adviser first.

-If you will enroll in 0 (zero) units or fewer than 12 units (and are not eligible for RCL), your I-20 MUST be CANCELLED (Authorized Early Withdrawal), and you MUST LEAVE the U.S. before the start of fall 2020.
+If you will enroll in 0 (zero) units or fewer than 12 units (and are not eligible for RCL), your I-20 MUST be CANCELLED (Authorized Early Withdrawal), and you MUST LEAVE the U.S. immediately.
 This cancellation is neutral and will not affect your future plans to return.

 If you remain in the U.S. and do not enroll in any classes or complete fewer than 12 units (without authorized RCL), your I-20 WILL be TERMINATED.
 This is a NEGATIVE Termination and you may face serious consequences related to your visa and status.

-To request a leave of absence, please complete the Continuing Students Mandatory Survey so we can best advise you about your specific situation.
+To request a leave of absence, please complete the Mandatory Spring 2021 Continuing Student Check-in so we can best advise you about your specific situation.
 Once you are ready to return, contact us again and we will advise you on next steps to return.

 At this time, ICE guidance still allows for an exception of the 5-month rule.
 This may change at any time.
-However, if you complete 12 units/credits while abroad, we will keep your I-20 active and you will be able to use the same I-20 and valid F-1 visa to return for spring 2021.
+However, if you complete 12 units/credits while abroad, we will keep your I-20 active and you will be able to use the same I-20 and valid F-1 visa to return when instruction returns to in-person.

-If you take a leave of absence, refer to question #7.
-When you are ready to return to the U.S., please contact firstname.lastname@example.org and we may be able to reactivate your I-20 so you can return.
+If you take a leave of absence, refer to question #8.
+When you are ready to return to the U.S., please contact firstname.lastname@example.org for next steps to return.

-We strongly discourage returning to the U.S. mid-fall semester as you will not have medical coverage.
+We strongly discourage returning to the U.S. mid-semester as you will not have medical coverage.

-Once you have purchased insurance or completed the waiver, allow 3-5 business days for the hold to be removed before registering for fall classes:
+Once you have purchased insurance or completed the Mandatory Spring 2021 Continuing Student Check-in, allow 3-5 business days for the hold to be removed before registering for spring classes:

 - Select 'International Student'

-I will take Fall 2020 classes ONLINE from ABROAD
+I will take Spring 2021 classes ONLINE from ABROAD

 You should do whatever you think is best for you!
-If you choose to complete the Fall 2020 semester abroad, please complete the Continuing Students Mandatory Survey so the Global Engagement Center at OCC can best advise you about your I-20, travel signatures, maintaining status, and hopefully returning soon.
+All students must complete the Mandatory Spring 2021 Continuing Student Check-in so the Global Engagement Center at OCC can best advise you about your I-20, travel signatures, maintaining status, and hopefully returning soon.